SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 ### A little note about our process

 We defined the previous methods one by one.
-Notice that we could have started from the original code snippet, turn it into a method and apply multiple extract methods and other refactorings.
+Notice that we could have started from the original code snippet, turn it into a method, and apply multiple extract methods and other refactorings.

 ### Grabbing flags from flagcdn

 We are ready to work on a country browser displaying its name, flag, and shape.
 The first thing is to get a flag.
-For this we will use the [https://flagcdn.com/](https://flagcdn.com/)
+For this, we will use the [https://flagcdn.com/](https://flagcdn.com/)

-The following script gives you the principle to get a flag in png from the web.
+The following script gives you the principle to get a flag in PNG from the web.
 Adapt it to get the flag of the country of your choice.
-Notice that the `<code>` is expected in lowercase (i.e. fr and not FR).
+Notice that the `<code>` is expected in lowercase (i.e., fr and not FR).

 ```
 | request pngArray |